zonneplan/KiBot/README.md

                         The default filter marks components with a DNF value or DNF in the Config field.
         - `exclude_filter`: [string|list(string)='_mechanical'] Name of the filter to exclude components from BoM processing.
                             The default filter excludes test points, fiducial marks, mounting holes, etc.
+        - `expand_text_vars`: [boolean=true] Expand KiCad 6 text variables after applying all filters and variants.
+                              This is done using a **_expand_text_vars** filter.
+                              If you need to customize the filter, or apply it before, you can disable this option and add a custom filter to the filter chain.
         - `fit_field`: [string='Config'] Field name used for internal filters.
         - `footprint_populate_values`: [string|list(string)='no,yes'] Values for the `Footprint Populate` column.
         - `footprint_type_values`: [string|list(string)='SMD,THT,VIRTUAL'] Values for the `Footprint Type` column.